Batch predictions

 )

 Any column mapped to None will be discarded.
 Any column mapped to a string will be renamed.
 Any column not mentioned will be kept in the output untouched.
-So your DataFrame will now contain the following extra columns:
+Your DataFrame now contains the following extra columns:

 • predicted